trussworks/terraform-aws-iam-sleuth/README.md

 - Inspect each Access Key based on:
   - set creation age threshold (default 90 days)
-  - set last accessed age threshold (default 30 days)
+  - set last accessed age threshold (optional, set to creation age threshold as default)
 - If Access Key is approaching threshold will ping user with a reminder to cycle key
 - If key age is at or over threshold will disable Access Key along with a final notice